 - Independent bookstores may be changed forever.
 Independent bookstores, like many small businesses, are on life support dealing with the devastation of the pandemic.
 Some have already closed, while others resorted to essentially becoming online retailers.
 Even when the pandemic fades, people will likely still be wary of shopping in small, crowded places such as independent bookstores.
 It may take years for in-person book signings and events to return to pre-pandemic times.

 - Radio interviews will no longer be a staple of book marketing campaigns.
-Actually, this isn’t really a prediction because for years radio interviews have been declining in terms of their value to book marketing campaigns.
+Actually, this isn’t really a prediction because radio interviews have been declining in terms of their value to book marketing campaigns for years.
 Podcasts are largely responsible for this, as short interviews with hard stops for commercials can’t compare in value to the long form podcast interviews, which are now as easy to listen to in a car as traditional radio.